parallax/jsPDF/README.md

 doc.save('Test.pdf');
 ```

+jsPDF currently supports the ASCII input range, unicode text is likely to produce unexpected results, or will simply fail to compile into a PDF.

 **Head over to [jsPDF.com](http://jspdf.com) for details or [_here_](http://mrrio.github.io/jsPDF/) for our most recent live editor and examples.**

 ## Checking out the source